Little Cherry: History

-The Little Cherry character was created in the late 1990s while Yangshang Jun worked for the magazine Comics Monthly (漫画月刊).
-The comics originally appeared in the Southern Weekly newspaper and other media, and gained popularity in few months.
-Yangshang exited her job for a freelance one in September 1999.
-In August 2000, the Zhejiang Literature and Art Publishing House published the first Little Cherry comic book volumes which initially sold out.
-In the next month, Yangshang registered the Zhengzhou Little Cherry Cartoon Art Co.
+The Little Cherry manhua debuted in October 1998.
+It was originally titled "Xiǎo Yīng Zi" before Yang changed it to appear more Chinese.
+Upon initial publication, the comic strip gained popularity in few months, and Yang exited her job with the magazine Comics Monthly (漫画月刊) to work as a freelancer in September 1999.
+In 2000, Zhejiang Literature and Art Publishing House published the first Little Cherry comic book volumes which initially sold out.
+In the same year, Yang registered the Zhengzhou Little Cherry Cartoon Art Co.
 At one point there was a circulation of 17 million comic book copies.
 Derivative works and products included beverages, Flash animation, and toys.

-In 2008, a 26 episode animated television series adaptation debuted on CCTV.
+In 2008, a 26-episode animated television series adaptation debuted on CCTV.
 The second season premiered in July 2010, when the third season was reportedly in development.

 In October 2012, the Little Cherry Rescue Angels comic received the Golden Dragon Award for best children's comic.